jameshuang12/jameshuang12/README.md

 - 👋 Hi, I’m @jameshuang12
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning blockchain
+- 🌱 I’m currently learning how to integrate
 - 💞️ I’m looking to collaborate on anything I can get my hands on
 - 📫 How to reach me email me